AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 - You can move individual triggers within the same track by selecting them then using Wheel A to move them to the desired time.

 You can also copy playback blocks within the Timeline View.
-Copied playbacks will be a reference (linked copy) of the original, unless you change this using the softkey option \[Create New Playbacks\].
+Copied playbacks will be a reference (linked copy) of the original, unless you change this using the softkey option <Keys.SoftKey>Create New Playbacks</Keys.SoftKey>.
 1. Press <Keys.HardKey>Copy</Keys.HardKey>.
 2. Tap on the playback block to copy, or draw a marquee selection box over the playbacks to be copied
-3. Choose whether you want to have referenced/linked copies, using the softkey options \[Create New Playbacks\] and \[Use Referenced Playbacks\].
+3. Choose whether you want to have referenced/linked copies, using the softkey options <Keys.SoftKey>Create New Playbacks</Keys.SoftKey> and <Keys.SoftKey>Use Referenced Playbacks</Keys.SoftKey>.
 4. Tap in the Timeline View at the time and track where you want to copy the selected playback(s).

 ### Deleting playbacks in a Timeline